How to Install Claude Code on Ubuntu 26.04, 24.04 and 22.04

 }

-Use stable when you want a delayed release channel that skips problematic builds.
+Use stable when you want a delayed channel that skips releases with major regressions.
 Keep latest if you want new Claude Code features as soon as Anthropic publishes them.
+APT, Homebrew, and npm installs follow their package manager instead of the native background updater.

 Update Claude Code on Ubuntu

 Update Claude Code with the same toolchain you used for installation.
-Native installs and package-managed installs do not share update state, so mixing commands is what usually creates version confusion.
+Native, APT, Homebrew, and npm installs do not share update state, so mixing update commands is what usually creates version confusion.

-Native installations update themselves in the background, but you can force an immediate check when you want the latest build right away:
+Native installations update in the background, but you can force an immediate check when you want the newest build right away:

 claude update